About SMJ Falconry

 Chris started falconry as a hobby in 2002, ultimately leading to the start of our business.
 In 2006 his hobby turned professional when he started working at a Falconry Centre in North Yorkshire doing flying displays and experience days.
 Next he spent 5 years breeding falcons for the middle-East and developed a passion for incubation (something he hopes to rekindle with some breeding pairs here).
 He joined SMJ Falconry in 2012 to begin a partnership in the family business and is responsible for overseeing the centre and making sure our birds are in tip-top condition.
 Chris can usually be found doing flying displays, introducing birds of prey to children in schools, or even persuading pigeons to move on from the city centre with a Harris hawk.
 (The bird Chris is holding in the photograph, taken by Alex Hillier, is Bandit one of our Gyr hybrid falcons.)

 Rhiannon worked at a falconry centre in Durham whilst at University and finished her degree in Biology in 2015.
 Back in 2014 she spotted us at Cannon Hall Farm and asked if she could volunteer with us over the summer.
 It quickly became clear that she had a natural ability with the birds and was also very good at talking to visitors and guests.
 We recently asked Rhiannon to join the team and she is continuing to develop her skills with us.
-She enjoys working with our Owls and is learning to swing the lure and fly falcons.
+She enjoys working with our Owls and is now an expert at swinging the lure for the falcons.
 (The bird she is pictured with is Midge our White-faced Scops Owl.)

-On course to complete her BTEC with flying colours, Amber is our resident photographer.
+Amber has finished her BTEC with flying colours, Amber is our resident photographer.
 She loves working with us, and is keen to learn to use a lure to put on flying demonstrations.
+She is mainly based at home looking after all the birds, and looking after our Experience days.
 Her favourite birds are Julianne, our Hooded Vulture, and Leon, our Black Kite.
 (The bird Amber is holding in the photograph is Leon our Black Kite.)

 Ian usually works with us one day a week and sometimes more when we are exhibiting at shows.
 He is a keen enthusiast with his own collection of owls.
 His own collection includes some rescued birds and also our very own, magnificent Canadian Great Horned owl, Inca.
 He has paired Inca with his own in the hope that one day eggs will hatch.
 Ian does everything from cleaning, to driving and occasionally commentating on flying demonstrations at our displays and shows.
 (The bird Ian is holding in the photograph is our Hooded Vulture, Julianne.)